magz99/xello-sfe-assignment/README.md

 2. run `npm run build-storybook` first
 3. run `npm run storybook` to launch the tool

+### Building for Angular

+The Angular `xello-dashboard` app already has a copy of the xui-components.js module in its `src/assets` folder.
+But the `npm run build-angular` script can be run, which will copy the output into src/assets.

 ## Angular Integration

 ### Setup